datastrophic/kubernetes-deployment/README.md

 that allows to define traffic and load balancing policies for the upstream services.

 > NOTE: In the following example, the Kubernetes Dashboard will be exposed at the root path of the URL: `https://<endpoint URL>/`.
-Making it available at a subpath turned out to be a time consuming initiative involving EnvoyFilter or Nginx Proxy Pods.
-None of these seems to be worth the effort for the HomeLab environment, so in this guide the Dashboard UI will be available at the root URL path of the Ingress.
+There doesn't seem to be a way of making it available at a subpath with the `VirtualService` routing rules.
+The problem with the Dashboard is that its landing page doesn't provide a config for a prefix and refers static assets using the root path.
+Please let me know if there's a workaround for that.

 First, we need to define a `VirtualService` for routing:
 ```